ablucher/HER2-Mutations-BreastCancer/README.md

 For all HER2 patients, we stratify patients according to overall survival (+/- 3 years).
 We then assess over-expressed and amplified genes in the short survival group (compared to the long survival group) to come up with our list of candidate resistance drivers.
 These genes are then over-expressed/ amplified in the screening system and also undergo pathway reporter activity.

+# Funding
+This work was funded by the [OHSU Women's Health Circle of Giving, 2020!](https://www.ohsu.edu/womens-health/circle-giving).